-Activity type Assessment criteria Assessment methods Weight in the final grade

-Course The written exam evaluates the Evaluation is performed through 60% (E)

-understanding of the information presented written exam.
-Evaluation is 10% (AC)

-in classes and the ability to apply this performed through a very short

-knowledge. tests.

-The activity in class evaluates the active

-involvement of the students in the teaching

-process and their participation to the

-discussions, depates and other class

-activities during the entire semester.

-Seminar

-Laboratory Laboratory assessment evaluates the Evaluation is performed through

-practical abilities obtained by the students. written and practical exam.

-Through homework assignments the 40% (L)

-students have the opportunity to develop 4070 (E)

-their skill in applying the notions, concepts

-and methods presented in class.

-Project

-Minimum standard of performance:
+Activity type Assessment criteria Assessment methods Weight in the final grade Course The written exam evaluates the understanding of the information presented in classes and the ability to apply this knowledge.
+The activity in class evaluates the active involvement of the students in the teaching process and their participation to the discussions, debates and other class activities during the entire semester.
+Evaluation is performed through written exam.
+Evaluation is performed through a very short tests.
+60% (E) 10% (AC) Seminar Laboratory Laboratory assessment evaluates the practical abilities obtained by the students.
+Through homework assignments the students have the opportunity to develop their skill in applying the notions, concepts and methods presented in class.
+Evaluation is performed through written and practical exam.
+40% (L) Project Minimum standard of performance:

-Graduation require ment: M≥5, final mark M=0.5E+0.4L+0.1AC
+Graduation requirement: M≥5, final mark M=0.5E+0.4L+0.1AC